Investment loan: Monzi investigates. Find out everything you might need to know with our comprehensive breakdown. Let’s go!

 - Only borrow as much as you can afford: don’t overextend yourself.
 Make sure the repayments are affordable.

 - Keep some emergency cash: always have some cash on hand in case you need to cover a loan repayment.

 For further details, visit the borrowing to invest breakdown on MoneySmart.

 You’ve probably heard of the term ‘gearing.’
 It simply refers to the process of borrowing to invest.
 Moreover, you’ll probably have seen the words ‘positive’ or ‘negative’ added too.

 In short, positive gearing means the income you receive from your investment (e.g. rent) exceeds the cost of borrowing (e.g. interest repayments).

 On the other hand, when you are negatively geared, the income you receive is less than the costs of borrowing.
 While this seems undesirable, it is often done intentionally.

-The loss that is accumulated can be claimed as a tax-deduction thereby reducing their taxable income.
+The loss that accumulates can be claimed as a tax deduction thereby reducing their taxable income.
 This can make investing in property easier and more accessible for some investors.

 Monzi: finding personal loans made simple